jgentes/angular-knowtify/README.md

 3) The build result is in the dist directory

-!Props go to Dave Kuhn (https://github.com/kuhnza) for his angular-mixpanel repo on which this was based.
+- Props go to Dave Kuhn (https://github.com/kuhnza) for his angular-mixpanel repo on which this was based.